FrancescoScandale/WebMethodsReleaseJenkins/README.md

 # WebMethodsPackages

-Test repo with WebMethods packages used for doing deployment tests.
+Template repo with WebMethods packages used for doing deployment tests.